andrewlowndes/texture-filtering/rust_generator/readme.md

 `cargo run --release --bin generate ../dist/media/photo.png 2 ../dist/media/cache/photo_2.png`

-## Benchmarking
-Run the benchmarks via `cargo bench` to get timings for generating maps at various resolutions (up to 8).

 ## Performance comparison
 The web-based version is currently single-threaded and the Rust version creates threads for every sample in the generated image.
 Timing based on running in Windows 10 on a Ryzen 7 2700X witih 32GB DDR4 RAM running at 1200MHz.